controlshift/website-v2/_resources/getting-started-with-distributed-organizing.md

 To keep members engaged, some organizations send rolling recruitment emails where each member is prompted to start a petition once every three months.
 Each of these emails includes an inspiring case study about a different member campaign.
 Other organizations look for campaign opportunities, and then email members in the relevant location asking them to start a campaign on that specific issue.
 Another organization sends their members a survey asking them to pick the issue they want the organization to work on and follows up with a prompt for the member to start that very campaign!

 Beyond specific solicitation emails, you can also expand into other channels.
-You can add an ask to the PS line of autoresponders or emails about other campaigns (“Got an idea for a campaign?
+You can add an ask to the PS line of autoresponders or emails about other campaigns (“Have an idea for a campaign?
 Start one here. . .”).
 Facebook ads allow you to target very specific populations.
 Across all of these channels, remember to model the behavior by framing petitions, even those authored by staff, as coming from a particular person and always reminding your members that they can do the same thing.

 #### Supporting campaign leaders